Use Reserve Now & Pay Later and GET 10% OFF at checkout – Code: ADVENTURE10

 What Other Languages Do The Dominican Republic Speak?

-Aside from Dominican Spanish and English, there are different languages spoken by people from the Dominican Republic.
-However, most are from ethnic groups, and foreign influences are already considered a minority due to the small population.
+Aside from Dominican does theh and English, there are different languages spoken by people from the Dominican Republic.
+However, most are from ethnic groups, and foreign influences are already considered minority languages due to the small population of speakers.

 Haitian Creole